 Maybe it’s a data or cloud platform, enterprise security software, ERP, RPA (Robotics Process Automation” or Unified Communications.

-And let’s assume you are planning for a full scale integrated marketing program complete with media relations, social media marketing, influencer marketing, demand generation, search engine marketing and display advertising.
+And let’s assume you are planning for a full scale omnichannel marketing program complete with media relations, social media marketing, influencer marketing, demand generation, search engine marketing and display advertising.
 You even have a plan to activate employees as brand storytellers.

 You’ve gone through rounds and rounds of edits to your messaging, creative, landing pages and KPIs.